 f.
 In coordination with the Secretaries of the Military Departments; the CDRUSSOCOM; the Under Secretary for Health, VHA; and the Under Secretary for Benefits, Veterans Benefits Administration, provides adequate space for CMT personnel as well as necessary information technology support at DoW medical facilities.

 g.
-Pursuant to the RCAC Charter, designates appropriate representatives with working understanding of the RCP to the RCAC.

-h.
 In coordination with the Secretaries of the Military Departments and the CDRUSSOCOM, ensures DHA collaboration with medical care providers to refer potentially eligible Service members to the RCP and other support programs.

 2.4.
 ASW(M&RA).